jayangra/AzurePCI3.2/Analytics/Azure Security and Compliance Blueprint - PCI DSS 3.2 Data Analytics Overview.md

 ### Logging and auditing

-[Operations Management Suite (OMS)](https://docs.microsoft.com/azure/security/azure-security-disk-encryption) provides extensive logging of system and user activity, as well as system health.
-The OMS [Log Analytics](https://azure.microsoft.com/services/log-analytics/) solution collects and analyzes data generated by resources in Azure and on-premises environments.
+[Operations Management Suite](https://docs.microsoft.com/azure/security/azure-security-disk-encryption) provides extensive logging of system and user activity, as well as system health.
+The Operations Management Suite [Log Analytics](https://azure.microsoft.com/services/log-analytics/) solution collects and analyzes data generated by resources in Azure and on-premises environments.
 - **Activity logs**: [Activity logs](https://docs.microsoft.com/azure/monitoring-and-diagnostics/monitoring-overview-activity-logs) provide insight into operations performed on resources in a subscription.
 Activity logs can help determine an operation's initiator, time of occurrence, and status.
 - **Diagnostic logs**: [Diagnostic logs](https://docs.microsoft.com/azure/monitoring-and-diagnostics/monitoring-overview-of-diagnostic-logs) include all logs emitted by every resource.
 These logs include Windows event system logs and Azure Blob storage, tables, and queue logs.
 - **Log archiving**: All diagnostic logs write to a centralized and encrypted Azure storage account for archival with a defined retention period of 2 days.
 These logs connect to Azure Log Analytics for processing, storing, and dashboard reporting.

-Additionally, the following OMS solutions are included as a part of this architecture:
+Additionally, the following Operations Management Suite solutions are included as a part of this architecture:
 -	[AD Assessment](https://docs.microsoft.com/azure/log-analytics/log-analytics-ad-assessment): The Active Directory Health Check solution assesses the risk and health of server environments on a regular interval and provides a prioritized list of recommendations specific to the deployed server infrastructure.
 -	[Antimalware Assessment](https://docs.microsoft.com/azure/log-analytics/log-analytics-malware): The Antimalware solution reports on malware, threats, and protection status.
 -	[Azure Automation](https://docs.microsoft.com/azure/automation/automation-hybrid-runbook-worker): The Azure Automation solution stores, runs, and manages runbooks.